Girevoy Sport (Kettlebell Sport or abbreviated GS) is a combination of strength-endurance, efficiency of motion, and mental toughness.

-Originally envisioned as an introductory sport for Weightlifting, GS lagged in development in the following decades but continued to grow among
+Originally envisioned as an introductory sport for Weightlifting, GS lagged in development in the following decades but continued to grow

-Union was authorized, attracting many to the sport and spurring the growth of international competition.
+the Soviet Union was authorized, attracting many to the sport and spurring the growth of international competition.

 The kettlebell was re-popularized in the US at the turn of the century by Pavel Tsatsouline, soon followed by the introduction of Girevoy Sport by